Vertigo 2005: Live from Chicago: Footage

 The footage used in the DVD was shot live from two nights of the band's four concert stop in Chicago.
-The second concert was held on Bono's birthday, 10 May, providing a ceremonious backdrop to the concert.
+The second concert was held on Bono's 45th birthday, 10 May, providing a ceremonious backdrop to the concert.
 Footage of the stage crew celebrating his birthday can be seen on the bonus second disc.

 Although the recording was edited and cut between songs, the songs themselves are rarely edited; mistakes made by the band members are left in the DVD.
 During the bridge of "Elevation", Bono skips a few words when he is forced to clear his throat.

 Along with the extra lights used to facilitate filming, Willie Williams and his crew used the United Center's LCD rings that circle the seating area (which generally display scores or advertisements during sporting events) to display additional patterns that correlated with the stage lighting, as well as static during "Zoo Station."
 Williams discusses this in his online diary on U2's website.

 A clip of "Original of the Species" was used in commercials for Apple's first video capable iPods.
 Furthermore, the icon for "Artists" in the Music App of Apple's iPhone and iPod Touch is a silhouette of Bono singing "Original of the Species" during this concert.

 "Party Girl" was performed both nights, on 9 May with Bono and a fan, and the second night with the full band and the same fan.
 However, neither was included on the DVD.
 A brief clip of the band rehearsing the song at the 10 May soundcheck can be seen on the documentary found on the second disc.
 All other songs performed between the two nights were included on the DVD, in the correct order.
 Audio was recorded for playback in the Dolby Digital 5.1, DTS 5.1, and PCM Stereo formats.

 Before the band takes the stage, a snippet of Arcade Fire's song "Wake Up" is played.

+Release

+On 22 November 2024, U2's 11th studio album, How to Dismantle an Atomic Bomb, was reissued to commemorate its 20th anniversary; an audio album of Vertigo 2005: Live from Chicago was included in deluxe box-set editions of the reissue.
+Coinciding with the anniversary release, the concert video was livestreamed on YouTube.